.

 CANCER IN People of African Ancestry WORLDWIDE

-Worldwide people of African ancestry are more likely to be diagnosed with cancer at later stages; leading to lower survival rates.
+> are more likely to be diagnosed with cancer at later stages leading to lower survival rates.

-Worldwide people of African ancestry develop certain cancers at an earlier age than other racial groups.
+> develop certain cancers at earlier ages than other racial groups.

 CHALLENGE